The color of squirt can be clear, off-white, milky-white, or varying shades of yellow — and the entire range is completely normal.

 But what is female ejaculation?

-That’s a debatable subject among scientists and as I discovered, female ejaculation is different from squirting.
+That’s a debatable subject among scientists and as I discovered, female ejaculation is different from squirting, although the two terms are often used interchangeably.

 Female ejaculate is fluid that originates in your lady “prostate” gland, known as the Skene’s glands.

-Located next to your urethra, Skene’s glands secrete prostate-specific androgen, a milky fluid that is released when a woman has an orgasm during sex or when masturbating.
+Located next to your urethra, Skene’s glands are contained within the urethral sponge and they secrete prostate-specific antigen, a milky fluid that is released when a woman has an orgasm during sex or when masturbating.

 The thing is, what these little glands produce is not the projectile gush of liquid that you typically see in porn.